Organ Donation

 Organ and tissue donation

-Organ donation is the gift of an organ to help someone else who needs a transplant.
-The donated organ may be from a deceased donor or a living donor.
-Hundreds of people’s lives are saved or improved each year by organ transplants..
-Donation is an individual choice and views differ even within the same religious groups.
+Organ donation is the gift of an organ to help someone else who needs an organ transplant.
+Donated organ may be either from a deceased or from a living donor.
+Many lives are saved each year by organ transplants.
+Organ Donation is an individual choice and views about this differ even within the same religious groups.

-• Living donor: A person during his life can donate one kidney (the other kidney is capable of maintaining the body functions adequately for the donor), a portion of pancreas (half of the pancreas is adequate for sustaining pancreatic functions) and a part of the liver (the segments of liver will regenerate after a period of time in both recipient and donor).
+• Living donor: A person during his life can donate one kidney (the other kidney is capable of maintaining the body functions adequately for the donor), a portion of pancreas (half of pancreas is adequate for sustaining its functions) and a part of the liver (segments of liver will regenerate after a period of time).

-• Deceased donor: A person can donate multiple organ and tissues after (brain-stem/cardiac) death.
-His/her organ continues to live in another person’s body.
-Organs that can be donated by people who have died include the Kidneys, Liver, Lings, Heart, pancreas and small bowel.
-Tissue such as skin, bone, heart valves and corneas can also be used to help others.
+• Deceased donor: A person after his/her death(brain-stem/cardiac), can donate multiple organs and tissues.
+The organ continues to live in another person’s body.
+Organs that can be donated by people who have died include the Kidneys, Liver, Lungs, Heart, pancreas and small bowel.
+The tissues such as skin, bone, heart valves and corneas can also be used.

 Age limit for organ donation